govuk-one-login/ipv-cri-check-hmrc-api/README.md

 ## Integration Tests

-There are 2 types of Integration Tests: Mocked and API Gateway

-### Step Function Mocked

-In mocked tests, all AWS service integrations are mocked, and only the step function path flow is checked to verify all the paths through step function states.
-Tasks and mocked service integrations are wired to return the expected responses.

-These tests run locally on your system and need the Docker agent to be running in the background before the execution begins.

-To run the mocked step function tests run
-`npm run test:sfn:mocked --workspace integration-tests`

-_You can omit the `--workspace` parameter if the current working directory is `integration-tests`._

 ### API Gateway
 These tests run against API Gateway in AWS.
 To run these tests the following environment variables are needed: